Configuration Files

 • Config Name (bold) — The label you gave it

-• Download button (arrow icon) — Click to retrieve the file to your computer
+• Download button (arrow icon) — Retrieve the file to your computer

-• Delete button (red trash icon) — Click to remove it from your records.
+• Delete button (red trash icon) — Remove it from your records.
 A browser confirmation dialog appears before deletion.

 Best practices